camroga/jonaprieto.github.io/README.md

 $ bundle install
 ```

+Once you have **all** these programs installed, to generate the site
-To run locally the site:
+run the following command:

 ```
 $ make run